conda-forge/conda-forge.github.io/docs/maintainer/knowledge_base.md

 :::

+#### Noarch packages with abi3 extensions

+It is not currently officially supported to build packages using CPython's stable [``abi3`` mode](https://docs.python.org/3/c-api/stable.html), but support is being tracked in [conda-forge/conda-forge.github.io:1865](https://github.com/conda-forge/conda-forge.github.io/issues/1865).

 ## Multi-output recipes

 `conda-build` has the ability to create multiple package artifacts from a single recipe via the `outputs` section in `meta.yaml`.
 This is useful in several scenarios, including: